Using Logicim XLGL in a VBA macro

 Application.Run "XLGL.FreezeWorksheet"

-• To prevent a confirmation message being displayed, use
+1. To prevent a confirmation message from being displayed, use

 Application.Run "XLGL.FreezeWorksheet", False